In My Arms (Erasure song)

 "In My Arms" is a synth-pop ballad by English duo Erasure.
-Written by Vince Clarke and Andy Bell, the song was released in 1997, as the lead single from their album Cowboy.
+Written by Vince Clarke and Andy Bell, the song was released in 1997 as the lead single from their album Cowboy.
 The album version was released as the single version in both the UK and the US, and the lead synthesizer melody performed during the song's middle eight section was mixed lower for the American version.
 It was issued by Mute Records in the UK and by Maverick Records in the US.
+The accompanying music video was directed by Dick Carruthers.
 The cover for the US single release was used as an example in the book The 7 Essentials of Graphic Design by Allison Goodman.

 Critical reception

 Ned Raggett from AllMusic stated that the song "has an attractive air to it, with a nicely sweeping chorus, but feels a little too relaxed, not as flat out energetic as it could be."
-Larry Flick from Billboard described it as a "sweet midtempo ballad", and noted that Love to Infinity has remixed the tune into "a festive disco anthem that will easily nudge it into the winner's circle of clubland and maybe even pop/crossover radio."
+Larry Flick from Billboard magazine described it as a "sweet mid-tempo ballad", and noted that Love to Infinity has remixed the tune into "a festive disco anthem that will easily nudge it into the winner's circle of clubland and maybe even pop/crossover radio."
 He wrote that Andy Bell "is the picture of suave and soulful romance, displaying a mature way with words, while partner Vince Clarke is as shrewd a melody writer as ever."

 Ben Marshall from The Guardian complimented it as "pop at its purest", a "techno-ballad" and "great stuff".
 Chris Gerard from Metro Weekly wrote "With lush keyboards and sublime vocal harmonies, 'In My Arms' is one of Erasure's most beautiful singles."
 A reviewer from Music Week rated it two out of five, writing, "Rapidly losing their footing in the pop market, Andy and Vince cling to the old formula but, unless this is applied to more immediate pop material, the slide may continue."
 Kavana, as guest reviewer for Smash Hits, gave a three out of five rating, noting that "they don't seem to be as good as they were when they started".
 He did, however, call the song "nice and laid-back", with a "good melody that makes it a bit different from their usual disco stompers".

 Chart performance

 The single peaked at number 13 on the UK Singles Chart and number 76 in Germany — Erasure's lowest-charting single in that country up to that point.
-In Hungary, it reached number 1, and it was a top 10 hit in Finland.
-In the United States, it became Erasure's first Billboard Hot 100 entry since 1994's "Always", peaking at number 55.
+In Hungary, it reached number one, and it was a top-10 hit in Finland.
+In the United States it became Erasure's first Billboard Hot 100 entry since 1994's "Always", peaking at number 55.
 Its remix was a big hit in dance clubs, peaking at number 2 on the US Hot Dance Music/Club Play chart.
 The song peaked at number 31, their final entry on both the Hot 100 and the Mainstream Top 40 charts.